On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-Geometric graphs created from a unit cell will be referred to as \emph{crystal graphs}.
-In the remainder of this work crystals will be described in terms of their physical structure where it makes sense to be considering the ions, and as a graph otherwise.
+In the remainder of this work crystals are described in terms of their physical structure, where it makes sense to be considering the ions, and as a graph otherwise.
+Further, we assume that a crystal graph contains $n$ vertices unless otherwise stated, equivalently we assume that a crystal contains $n$ ions unless otherwise stated.
+One important concept for crystals is the idea of \emph{neutrality}.
+Informally a crystal is neutral if the sum of the charges of every ion in the unit cell is 0.